 What am I covered for?

-You are covered for prescription drugs, dental care, vision care, emergency accidents, and even travel!
-Of course, each of these has their exceptions, but we’ll get to that later.
+You are covered for most prescription drugs, dental care, vision care, emergency accidents and even some travel!

 How do I use my coverage?

 Easy!
 See this card?
 Screenshot it, save it, print it and keep it in your wallet, whatever you need to do, and bring it with you whenever you go to a pharmacy, dental office, or basically anywhere that asks you "Do you have health insurance?".
 It has all of the information they need!
 Just fill in the blanks and you’re all set!

 How long am I covered for?

 Your coverage starts on the first day of the month you started school, and ends on the following August 31, so you're covered through the summer too.

 - Fall start: September 1, 2023 - August 31, 2024